team-mayes/atesa/docs/the_config_file.rst

 ``restart``

 	Indicates whether this is a new job (False) or a continuation of an old one *in the same working directory* (True).
+Restarting is not supported for job_type = 'find_ts'.

 ``overwrite``